Fluent-Health/.github/profile/README.md

 ## Get in touch

-If you're building in health tech, working on FHIR, or curious about what we do — say hi.
+If you're building in health tech, working on FHIR, are curious about what we do, or would like to get involved — say hi.

 - Web: [fluentinhealth.com](https://fluentinhealth.com)
 - Email: tech@fluentinhealth.com